 Although not formally trained as a creative director; he has been dreaming, designing and doodling for much of his life, best exemplified by his RemoGram visualisations.
 Browse a selection of those HERE.

 In 2014 Remo applied his skills as a merchant and communicator with trademark candour to his own life as an entrepreneur and brand builder.
 General Thinker is a visual memoir of interwoven stories that examines the experiences – both great successes and brilliant failures – that have guided and shaped him along the way.
 It’s a book about work.
 It’s a book about love.
 It’s about him, but also about all of us.

 Remo splits his time between Bondi Beach and Milsons Passage north of Sydney on the Hawkesbury River.
 He lives with his wife Melanie and a small black dog named Pearl.
-He has two children: Lola (22, completing her Masters in Mechanical Engineering at TU Delft in the Netherlands), and Roman (19, commencing at National Art School in 2018).
+He has two children: Lola (23, completing her Masters in Mechanical Engineering at TU Delft in the Netherlands), and Roman (19, in his first year at National Art School in Sydney).

 Optimism drives him.
 Believing that his best work lies AHEAD keeps him young and foolish.